 I am delighted to confirm that I am standing as a candidate in the forthcoming election for General Secretary of the Musicians’ Union.
-I stated my intention in writing to the Union’s Executive Committee and management on 9 November.

 I have worked full-time for the Musicians’ Union since January 1999 and have gained considerable knowledge of the music industry and the trade union movement thanks to career-defining roles for the organisation, including Branch Secretary, Regional Officer, Communications Official, and in my current position as the Union’s PR & Marketing Official.